Ouzx/resume-react-ts-tawilwind-vite/README.md

 Also you can set a web hook for builds.

 ## PDF Printing
 This page is also responsive for printing.
 You just need to row spacing after you make changes.
 You can download a pdf copy of your site with that.
 If you put your pdf in the `public` directory with the name `resume.pdf`.
-It will be downloadable via `Download PDF` button at the sidebar.
+It will be downloadable via `Download Resume` button at the sidebar.

 ## Contact